 - Include a link to the search results for the show on Amazon.com.
-Don’t link directly to a product on amazon.com, since you don’t know if the reader wants the Blu-Ray, the DVD, to rent it, etc. We just want to provide easy access (and support the sci-fi industry as we go.)
+Don’t link directly to a product on amazon.com, since you don’t know if the reader wants the Blu-Ray, the DVD, to rent it, etc. I just want to provide easy access (and support the sci-fi industry as I go.)

 must be your own words.